heronarts/LXStudio-P4/README.md

 ### Overview ###

-[LXStudio](http://lx.studio/) is a digital lighting workstation, bringing concepts from digital audio workstations and modular synthesis into the realm of LED lighting control.
+[LX Studio](http://lx.studio/) is a digital lighting workstation, bringing concepts from digital audio workstations and modular synthesis into the realm of LED lighting control.
 Generative patterns, interactive inputs, and flexible parameter-driven modulation — a rich environment for lighting composition and performance.

 ### Getting Started ###

-LXStudio runs on top of Processing.
+LX Studio runs on top of Processing.
 [Download and install Processing &rarr;](https://processing.org/download/)

 Next, clone this project and open the LXStudio.pde project in Processing:
 ```